LaunchCoderGirlSTL/iOS-Learning-Track/docs/_sources/lessons/lesson18.md.txt

 * Database Schema
 * Relationships between database objects
 * Converting Core Data objects to and from other classes/structs/data types
 * Migrating a Core Data database with a schema change

 ## Prep work

 ## In-class work
+Here is the video of what we covered in class.

 ## Assignments